 Governance and Ethics

-Union Pacific wants the way our company operates to be a source of pride for employees and to create a bond with customers, investors and community partners.
-In support of that goal, all employees are expected to comply with applicable laws and regulations and adhere to high ethical standards, including honesty, fairness, integrity and respect.
+Union Pacific strives to be a source of pride for employees and to create a bond with customers, investors and community partners.
+To support these objectives, employees are expected to comply with applicable laws and regulations and adhere to high ethical standards, including honesty, fairness, integrity and respect.
 For more information, read our complete Statement of Policy Concerning Business Conduct and Ethics for Employees.

-Our board has four standing committees – audit, finance, compensation and benefits, and corporate governance and nominating – each of which is composed entirely of independent directors and operates under a written charter and is provided specific oversight responsibilities.
+Our board has four standing committees – audit, finance, compensation and benefits, and corporate governance and nominating – each of which is composed entirely of independent directors, is operated under a written charter and is provided specific oversight responsibilities.
 Members of the board and committees self-evaluate to assess performance, inviting comments on all aspects of the board and each committee’s process.
 These evaluations serve as the basis for a discussion of the board and committee performance, as well as recommended improvements.

 Communications with the Board of Directors

-Equal Opportunity and Harassment Policies
+Equal Employment Opportunity and Anti-Harassment Policies

-To ensure that our employee compensation is competitive, Union Pacific’s board of directors uses an independent compensation consultant to review and evaluate our compensation programs.
+To ensure our employee compensation is competitive, Union Pacific’s board of directors uses an independent compensation consultant to review and evaluate our compensation programs.
 The compensation and benefits committee uses that information to make recommendations to the board with regard to adjustments and changes needed to maintain competitive compensation practices.

 Government Relations Program and Political Contributions

 The political process significantly affects Union Pacific through legislation, government policies and regulatory decisions at the federal, state and local levels.
-As a result, Union Pacific’s board of directors believes it is in the best interests of the company and its shareholders for the company to participate in the political process by engaging in a government relations program to educate and inform public officials about the company’s position on issues significant to the company’s business.
-Union Pacific has a comprehensive oversight process to ensure that political contributions are made in a legal and ethical manner and that such expenditures best represent the interests of our company, our employees and our shareholders.
-As part of its oversight role, the corporate governance and nominating committee reviews, at least annually, the company’s political contributions and lobbying activities and any applicable guidelines and procedures.
+As a result, Union Pacific’s board of directors believes it is in the best interests of the company and its shareholders to participate in the political process through a government relations program to educate and inform public officials about the company’s position on issues that affect its business.
+Through these efforts, we further public policy goals that are consistent with the company’s values and the sustainability of our business.